Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016/guide.en-gb.md

 > [!warning]
 >
 > This documentation applies only to **Outlook classic** available in the Microsoft 365 suite.
-If you are using the new Outlook, please refer to our guide [E-mail Pro - Adding an email account to the new Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10)
+If you are using the new Outlook, please refer to our guide "[Email Pro - Configure your Email Pro account on the New Outlook for Windows](/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_windows_10)".
 >
-> To install Outlook classic on your Windows computer, download it from the Microsoft page « [Install or reinstall classic Outlook on a Windows PC](https://support.microsoft.com/en-gb/office/install-or-reinstall-classic-outlook-on-a-windows-pc-5c94902b-31a5-4274-abb0-b07f4661edf5) » and install it.
+> To install Outlook classic on your Windows computer, download it from the Microsoft page "[Install or reinstall classic Outlook on a Windows PC](https://support.microsoft.com/en-gb/office/install-or-reinstall-classic-outlook-on-a-windows-pc-5c94902b-31a5-4274-abb0-b07f4661edf5)" and install it.
 >
-> Once the installation is complete, to distinguish the two versions when they are installed, type « Outlook » in the Windows search bar.
+> Once the installation is complete, to distinguish the two versions when they are installed, type "Outlook" in the Windows search bar.
 You will then be able to see the difference as shown below.
 >
 > ![outlook Windows](images/outlook-windows-identify01.png){.thumbnail .h-500}

-### Adding the account
+### Adding the account <a name="add-account"></a>

 > [!primary]
 >
 > In our example, we use the server name: pro?.mail.ovh.net.
-You will need to replace the « ? » with the number corresponding to your E-mail Pro service server.
+You will need to replace the "?" with the number corresponding to your E-mail Pro service server.
 >
 > 1. Log in to your [OVHcloud Control Panel](/links/manager).
 > 1. Go to the `Web Cloud`{.action} section.